PandaWood/jquery.rubyann/README.md

 #####  The word for 'japanese language' is <ruby>  <rb>日</rb>	<rp>(</rp>	<rt>に</rt>	<rp>)</rp></ruby><ruby>  <rb>本</rb>	<rp>(</rp>	<rt>ほん</rt>	<rp>)</rp></ruby><ruby>  <rb>語</rb>	<rp>(</rp>	<rt>ご</rt>	<rp>)</rp></ruby>

 #
-To do this using __rubyann__ we wrap characters in a much simpler markup - using braces and commas - where the main character is first, and the annotated character (above it) is separated by a comma, both inside braces:
+To do this using __jquery.rubyann__ we wrap characters in a much simpler markup - using braces and commas - where the main character is first, and the annotated character (above it) is separated by a comma, both inside braces:

     <div class="furiganaText">
       The word for 'japanese language' is {日,に}{本,ほん}{語,ご}
     </div>

-Without being rendered by __rubyann__, the custom syntax will render like this:
+Without being rendered by __jquery.rubyann__, the custom syntax will render like this:

 <div style="background-color:#dddddd;padding:5px;margin-left:10px">
 The word for 'japanese language' is {日,に}{本,ほん}{語,ご}
 </div>

-When __rubyann__ is called in jquery/javascript as below:
+When __jquery.rubyann__ is called in jquery/javascript as below:

     $('.furiganaText').rubyann();